 codeto the <head> or <footer> tag of your page.

-- HubDB: if you use a HubDB table to manage a dynamic database, click the Select a table dropdown menu and select the table to add to your page.
+- HubDB: if your web developer set up a HubDB table for dynamic database content, you can add your page to a HubDB table here.
+Click Select a table and select the table to add this page to a database.

 - Template: view the template applied to your page.
 Click Use different template to apply a new template to your page, or Edit this template to edit your template.